janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

 &nbsp;
 # **Channel Description File (XML)**
-The RealDash CAN Channel Description File describes how data in CAN frames are interpreted by RealDash.
+The RealDash CAN XML file describes how data in CAN frames are interpreted by RealDash.

-Channel description file starts with tag **RealDashCAN** including the file format version **version="2"**.
+XML file starts with tag **RealDashCAN** including the file format version **version="2"**.
 Next in file is a list of **frames**.

     <?xml version="1.0" encoding="utf-8"?>
     <RealDashCAN version="2">